pushonltd/module-sales-rule-extended-groups/readme.md

 ## Usage

 After installation, navigate to **Marketing > Cart Price Rules** in the Magento Admin Panel.
-When creating or editing a rule, you'll find the new "All Groups" option in the Customer Groups field.
+When creating or editing a rule, you'll find the switcher "Apply rule to all Customer Groups?" under the Customer Groups field.
-Selecting this option applies the rule to all customer groups.
+Enabling it applies the rule to all customer groups.

 ![Cart Rule Edit Page](./docs/img/cart_rule_edit_page.png)